Is it bad to leave laptop plugged in always

 However, even when completely charged, laptops continue to draw electricity, which can cause components to overheat and catch fire, especially in narrow spaces.

 Furthermore, leaving computers plugged in for an extended period might reduce battery capacity and speed up the discharging cycle.
-As a result, it is preferable to disconnect them while not in use.
+As a result, it is preferable to disconnect them when they are not in use.

 Before we get to a detailed solution, there are a few things we need to grasp about laptop batteries.